business transition planning

 Why is Business Transition Planning So Important?

-A business transition plan protects business owners when they’re ready to sell the business or otherwise change a partnership agreement or ownership.
+A business ownership transition plan protects business owners when they’re ready to sell the business or otherwise change a partnership agreement or ownership.
 There are six main reasons why a business transition plan is so important:

-• It’s arguably one of the most important transactions of a business owner’s life
+- It is arguably one of the most important transactions of a business owner’s life

-• The financial security of the owner and their family depends on an effective business transition plan
+- The financial security of the owner and their family depends on an effective business transition plan

-• Other parties depend on the success of the business, including lenders, clients, key management, and clients
+- Other parties depend on the success of the business, including lenders, clients, key management, and clients

-• Business transition can expose business owners to legal or financial risk
+- Business transition can expose business owners to legal or financial risk

-• Business owners may not realize the maximum profit from selling their business or partnership
+- Business owners may not realize the maximum profit from selling their business or partnership

 Sometimes, your business may not be sellable.
 If you don’t have demonstrated growth year over year, or your assets are incorrectly valued, then prospective buyers may not wish to purchase your business.
 If you and your family are planning on the sale of the business to fund your retirement or invest in something else, being unable to sell the business can affect those plans.

-• Financial goals
+- Financial goals

-• Departure or sale date
+- Departure or sale date

-• The successor of the business
+- The successor of the business

 You may need to build your business or streamline operations for a healthier balance sheet.
-We’ll also make sure that the transfer of your share of the company or a proposed merger complies with state and federal regulations.
+We will also make sure that the transfer of your share of the company or a proposed merger complies with state and federal regulations.
 Finally, we’ll look at the tax implications of your proposed plan and help you avoid costly tax bills.

 After establishing your goals for the business, your Cooper Norman financial planner can help create a plan to help you achieve those goals.